tawnchan/hello-world/README.md

 # hello-world
 I have no idea what I am doing.  #history
-I have always had a facination with web development.
+I always had a facination with web development.
 I enjoy it, but hmMm... let's get it going again.